 - No personal exposure or risk factor information, including smoking history, diet, lifestyle, or family history of cancer is available, which may be important when trying to determine the underlying case of a cancer case.

 - Data presented on the Maine EPHT portal may differ from data presented on other state or national cancer data displays.
 The differences may occur for reasons including when data are updated, as cancer cases are reported continuously upon diagnosis.

-Publically available data are suppressed in accordance with the privacy policies of the Maine CDC and the Maine Cancer Registry, in order to protect confidentiality.
+Publicly available data are suppressed in accordance with the privacy policies of the Maine CDC and the Maine Cancer Registry, in order to protect confidentiality.

 - To find more general information on this topic, see the Cancer page of the Maine Tracking Network messaging portal.

 - To find more detailed information about the measures, see the tabs labeled ‘Intro’ and ‘About the Data’ within the Cancer content area of the Maine Tracking Network Data Portal.
 (Note that clicking this link will open a new session in the Data Portal.)